statewalker/statewalker-utils/README.md

 # @statewalker/utils: Common Utility Methods and Classes

 This package contains the following classes and methods used in other packages:
-* newEventEmitter - basic event emitter with three methods: "on", "off", "emit"
+* `newEventEmitter` - basic event emitter with three methods: "on", "off", "emit"
-* newMutex - mutual exclusion function; used to avoid infinite recursive calls
+* `newMutex` - mutual exclusion function; used to avoid infinite recursive calls
-* newRegestry - registers methods to call at once; very useful when it is required to cleanup resources
+* `newRegestry` - registers methods to call at once; very useful when it is required to cleanup resources
+* `iterate` - async iterator properly managing backpressure
+* `newUpdatesTracker` - tracking list changes and executing `enter`/`exit`/`update` operations on each item

 ## newEventEmitter()